Kripa-Goyal/Call_centre_Trends/README.md

 ## Results
 1. Overall Customer Satisfaction is 40.6%.
-2. Most Of the Positive Rating is For Agent Jim.
+2. Most Of the Positive Rating is For Agent Jim.(Positive Rating Include Customer Who has given 4 or 5)
 3. Most Of the calls are about Streaming topic.